 Squash hunger with us this September during Hunger Action Month!
 All across the country anti-hunger advocates and communities are standing together with food pantries, food banks, and the Feeding America Network to take action in ending hunger locally and in America.
-At Beyond Hunger, we have a variety of ways for you to make an impact this month, including Hunger Action Bingo, with swag prizes to people that accomplish the tasks on the sheet to get Bingo!
+At Beyond Hunger, we have a variety of ways for you to make an impact this month listed below.

 Why all the orange?

-Orange is the color of hunger awarness.
+Orange is the color of hunger awareness.
 It's a bold color that stands out and garners attention.
-Join us this month by wearing any Orange you have whether it's on Hunger Action Day (9/10/20) OR throughout the month.
+Join us this month by wearing any Orange you have whether it's on Hunger Action Day OR throughout the month.
 Tag and share your orange @GoBeyond Hunger #GoBeyondHunger

 How many people are hungry in America?